lisaramel/ProgrammingTest/README.md

 # Programming Test

 Three different entry exam projects programmed in Java.

+---

+## Content

 * Problem 1 - program to find out if two Strings are anagrams to each other.
+  Unit tests for this problem can be found under test/Problem1/DetectAnagramTest
 * Problem 2 - finding all web-links on a website with Selenium WebDriver.
 * Problem 3 - a calculator in three different levels.
 - Level 1 accepts 2 operator and two numerical operators.